FairwindsOps/charts/incubator/fluentd/README.md

 # Fluentd

 Deploys fluentd daemonset with defaults for various backends.
+Note that you need to specifically choose to enable Elasticsearch or Papertrail plugins via `elasticsearch.enabled` or `papertrail.enabled`.
+See options below for details.

 ## Backend images